Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/creating-project/index.en.md

 ## Creating a Pipeline Server

-It is strongly recommended to create your Pipeline Server before creating the Workbench.
-That's what we will do now:
+It is recommended to create the Pipeline Server now, which will host your AI workflows later, before creating the Workbench.
+That’s what we will do now:

 1. In the top menu, open the *Pipelines* tab and then click on *Configure pipeline server*.
 ![02-02-pipelineserver01.png](02-02-pipelineserver01.png)